-But well, I mean, I literally left left England on the 22nd of June put all my stuff in the car like I say, drove to the EuroTunnel, there was no traffic on the road surprise, surprise and then I ended up going on the EuroTunnel, which a lot of people don’t even know what it is, it is the longest tunnel I think underwater in the world.
+But well, I mean, I literally left England on the 22nd of June put all my stuff in the car as I say, drove to the EuroTunnel, there was no traffic on the road surprise, surprise and then I ended up going on the EuroTunnel, which a lot of people don’t even know what it is, it is the longest tunnel I think underwater in the world.

 Nathaniel Schooler 09:25

 Apparently, it’s 23 miles, which I’ve never been on it before.
 And I actually screamed like a kid.
 When I was sitting there.
 There were no cars behind me.
 I mean, a whole carriage on my own and on a train, you’re sitting there in your car, and it goes underwater, and I was just I was screaming my head off.
 I was laughing because it was just such a euphoria.